 - The opportunity to reclaim past depreciation deductions

 When you purchase a property, you acquire more than just a structure: you’ve gained a set of building components.
 While you may look at this as one piece of property, 20% to 40% of the building’s parts and pieces may be looked at differently by the IRS.
-While structures are normally depreciated over 39 years, it’s possible that some components of your property can be depreciated over 5, 7 or 15 years.
+While structures are normally depreciated over 39 years (27.5 years for residential), it’s possible that some components of your property can be depreciated over 5, 7 or 15 years.

 The objective of a cost segregation study is to allocate each of your property-related costs into their appropriate property classes in order to better calculate depreciation deductions.
 The idea is to analyze – and suitably separate – what’s part of the building, and what’s part of your business.